danb1551/Hackers-Tools/README.md

   cd Hackers-Tools
   python main.py
 ```
--to download, open repository and start the main python file
+- to download, open repository and start the main python file